Last Updated on December 5, 2023 by Dave Schoenbeck

 9. More quality control.

-Because it can be difficult to take a step back from your own work, those quality control experts should be brought in a second time to analyze your system and give their input and suggestions.
+Because taking a step back from your work can be challenging, those quality control experts should be brought in a second time to analyze your system and give their input and suggestions.

 10. Document your work.

-Of course, you don’t want to lose all that hard work.
+Of course, you want to keep all that hard work.
 Therefore, your new, rebuilt process needs to be documented.
 This is called a “system of processes,” or SOP.
 You can create and store these in-house for free on a shared office server or through a cloud-based solution like SweetProcess.

 11. Write an expanded list of priority processes.

 By keeping a list of priority processes in your business, you will be able to evaluate and keep track of all your systems throughout the lifetime of your company.
-Be sure to look back over your SOPs a few times each year to ensure they’re up-to-date, still working properly, and still useful for your team.
+Review your SOPs a few times yearly to ensure they’re up-to-date, still working correctly, and still valid for your team.

 Having and maintaining well-established business processes will help you continue to operate efficiently.
-Following these tips to re-engineer your internal systems will put you on the path to success.
+Following these tips to re-engineer your internal systems will lead you to success.

-Some businesses find they need a bit more help in this area.
-If you need assistance reworking your outdated business processes, click here to schedule a free one-hour consultation with Coach Dave.
+Some businesses need more help in this area.
+If you need help reworking your old business processes, click here to schedule a free video consultation with your favorite Business Coach.